Helfer-Portal/helponspot-lambdas/README.md

 * point API gateway's endpoint 'Integration Request' to new lambda
 * assign correct input/output models or create them if they don't exist yet
 * if changes have been made to the API, export OpenAPI docs and commit them to `Helfer-Portal/helponspot-api-gateway` repo
-* if your lambda uses geolocation service, you need to give the lambda role of your service the `InvokeGeoLocationLambda` policy
+* if your lambda uses the geolocation service, you need to:
+  * give the lambda role of your service the `InvokeGeoLocationLambda` policy
+  * give the lambda the `GEOSERVIE_LAMBDA_NAME` env variable

 ## RDS Postgres DB
 * The application is using an AWS RDS instance with postgres version 10.11
 * If you need to enable the PostGIS extension on the db you need to execute `create extension postgis;` for enabling the extension
-  * You need the PostGIS extension to save spatial data like "point" of address
+  * You need the PostGIS extension for saving spatial data like "point" of address